 One common complication of cleft lip/palate is that fluid levels get too high due to the problem of swallowing fluid.
 The baby can’t swallow as much with a cleft palate.

 We started doing growth ultrasounds at MFM every 2 weeks, and then eventually weekly to monitor fluid levels and growth.
-I was stressed out before each one, but I won’t lie–the extra medical attention did help my anxiety levels.
+Each ultrasound brought a bit of stress, but I won’t lie–the extra medical attention helped my anxiety levels.
 I liked feeling like we were on top of things.

 At 38 weeks, my growth ultrasound indicated that the growth had kind of leveled off and the doctors decided we were okay to wait one more week, but at 39 weeks they wanted to induce me.

 The induction went well thankfully.
 He was born 6 lbs 10 oz, which was actually a half-pound heavier than my firstborn!
-So I don’t know if his growth was actually impacted–I think I carry small babies (I am only 5’2 myself!)
+I don’t know if anything impacted his growth–I think I carry small babies (I am only 5’2 myself!)

-At birth, we were so relieved to discover my son only had a cleft lip.
+At birth, we discovered my son only had a cleft lip.
+It was such a relief.
 One of the most difficult parts of the cleft diagnosis was realizing I probably wouldn’t be able to breastfeed.
 However, with only a cleft lip and intact palate, breastfeeding was no difficulty.
 I felt so elated, joyful, and blessed when he was born.